Bamakoo/HERZLIYA/README.md

 ### Contributions

 Although we appreciate the sentiment, this project is not currently open to contributions.
 It is used to showcase our skills.
-We have no plans of opening it up to contributions in the coming weeks and months.
+We have no plans of opening it up to contributions in short or even long term.